junxit/us-congress-bills-114/bill.md

 >       - **(i)** the performance of activities described in section 7 relating to agency waivers; and
 >       - **(ii)** the establishment of an interagency dispute resolution process.
 >   - **(3)** *Memorandum of agreement*
->     - **(A)** *In general* Not later than 1 year after the date of enactment of the Indian Employment, Training and Related Services Consolidation Act of 2015, the Secretary (acting through the Director of the Bureau of Indian Affairs), in conjunction with the Secretaries of Agriculture, Commerce, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, Labor, Transportation, and Veterans Affairs and the Attorney General, shall enter into an interdepartmental memorandum of agreement providing for the implementation of this Act.
+>     - **(A)** *In general* Not later than 1 year after the date of enactment of the Indian Employment, Training and Related Services Consolidation Act of 2016, the Secretary (acting through the Director of the Bureau of Indian Affairs), in conjunction with the Secretaries of Agriculture, Commerce, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, Labor, Transportation, and Veterans Affairs and the Attorney General, shall enter into an interdepartmental memorandum of agreement providing for the implementation of this Act.
 >     - **(B)** *Inclusions* The memorandum of agreement under subparagraph (A) shall include provisions relating to—
 >       - **(i)** an annual meeting of participating Indian tribes and Federal departments and agencies, to be co-chaired by—
 >         - **(I)** a representative of the President; and
 >         - **(II)** a representative of the participating Indian tribes;
->       - **(ii)** an annual review of the achievements under this Act and any statutory, regulatory, administrative, or policy obstacles that prevent participating Indian tribes from fully and efficiently carrying out the purposes of this Act; and
+>       - **(ii)** an annual review of the achievements under this Act, including the number and percentage of program participants in unsubsidized employment during the second quarter after exit from the program, and any statutory, regulatory, administrative, or policy obstacles that prevent participating Indian tribes from fully and efficiently carrying out the purposes of this Act; and
 >       - **(iii)** a forum comprised of participating Indian tribes and Federal departments and agencies to identify and resolve interagency conflicts and conflicts between the Federal Government and Indian tribes in the administration of this Act.
 > - **(b)** *Report format*
 >   - **(1)** *In general* The lead agency shall develop and distribute to Indian tribes that have in place an approved plan under this Act a single report format, in accordance with the requirements of this Act.
 >   - **(2)** *Requirements* The lead agency shall ensure that the report format developed under paragraph (1), together with records maintained by each participating Indian tribe, contains information sufficient—
->     - **(A)** to determine whether the Indian tribe has complied with the requirements of the approved plan of the Indian tribe; and
+>     - **(A)** to determine whether the Indian tribe has complied with the requirements of the approved plan of the Indian tribe;
+>     - **(B)** to determine the number and percentage of program participants in unsubsidized employment during the second quarter after exit from the program; and
->     - **(B)** to provide assurances to the head of each applicable Federal department or agency that the Indian tribe has complied with all directly applicable statutory and regulatory requirements not waived under section 7.
+>     - **(C)** to provide assurances to the head of each applicable Federal department or agency that the Indian tribe has complied with all directly applicable statutory and regulatory requirements not waived under section 7.
->   - **(3)** *Limitation* The report format developed under paragraph (1) shall not require a participating Indian tribe to report on the expenditure of funds (expressed by fund source or single agency code) transferred to the Indian tribe under an approved plan under this Act.
+>   - **(3)** *Limitation* The report format developed under paragraph (1) shall not require a participating Indian tribe to report on the expenditure of funds expressed by fund source or single agency code transferred to the Indian tribe under an approved plan under this Act but instead shall require the Indian tribe to submit a single report on the expenditure of consolidated funds under such plan.

 ## § 12.
 No reduction in amounts

 Section 12 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3411) is amended to read as follows:
+3411), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 12.
 No reduction in amounts
 >